Seth Tatum, DPT, ATC, CMTPT

 Seth Tatum always knew he wanted to be a Physical Therapist while growing up in Montgomery, Alabama.
 He graduated from The University of Alabama in 2003 with a BS in Athletic Training.
 He went on to complete his Doctorate of Physical Therapy in 2007 from Alabama State University.
 He has 18 years of experience as a Physical Therapist and over 10 years of experience with Myofascial Trigger Point Dry Needling.

-He became particularly interested in TMJ dysfunction when his wife (a Doctor of Osteopathic Medicine) was severely afflicted with TMJ dysfunction-related tinnitus and tonic tensor tympani syndrome, traveling as far as South America to learn new, ground-breaking treatment techniques.
-He enjoys traveling, fishing with his son, snow skiing with his daughter, and spending time with his dogs.
-He is excited to serve the Kansas City area!
+Seth became particularly interested in TMJ dysfunction when his wife (a Doctor of Osteopathic Medicine) was severely afflicted with TMJ dysfunction-related tinnitus and tonic tensor tympani syndrome, traveling as far as South America to learn new, ground-breaking treatment techniques.

 • The joint connecting the lower jaw (mandible) to the skull (temporal bone) located in front of each ear.

-• A dysfunction of the temporomandibular joint that can cause pain in the jaw joint and in the muscles that control jaw movements.
+• A dysfunction of the temporomandibular joint that can cause pain, immobility, “cracking and popping”, in the jaw joint and in the muscles that control jaw movements.
+It can also lead to tinnitus.

 • Pain in the jaw or face